tmorin/ceb/book/examples/ex-greeting.md

 }
 ```

-### The delegated fashion
+### The propagation way

-Alternatively, the decorator `AttributePropagationBuilder.delegate` can be used to automatically binds the mutation of the field `name` to the property `textContent` of the selected element `span#name` :
+Alternatively, the decorator of `AttributePropagationBuilder` can be used to automatically binds the mutation of the field `name` to the property `textContent` of the selected element `span#name` :

 ```typescript
 import {